holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 kscript 'lines.split().mapIndexed { index, row -> index.toString() + " -> " + row.size }.print()'
 {% endhighlight %}

-So as we can see we can just use regular _Kotlin_ to solve most `awk` use-cases easily.
-And keep in mind that `kscript` is not meant to be _just_ a table processor, for which we pay here with an extra in verbosity (which could be refactored into more specialized support library methods, but which is kept for sake of readability).
+As shown in the examples, we can just use regular _Kotlin_ to solve most `awk` use-cases easily.
+And keep in mind that `kscript` is not meant to be _just_ a table processor, for which we pay here with an extra in verbosity.
+The latter could be refactored into more specialized support library methods if needed/wanted, but which is intended for now to improve readability.

 ## Performance